mozilla/zamboni/docs/api/topics/overview.rst

             }
         }

-To support the listing, the following query params can be passed through to any listing page.

-.. _list-query-params-label:

-Listing query params
-~~~~~~~~~~~~~~~~~~~~
+The properties in that meta object are:

 * *limit*: the number of records requested.
+The maximum value allowed is 50.
+* *offset*: where in the result set the listing started.
 * *next*: the URL for the next page in the pagination.
-* *offset*: where in the result set the listing started.
 * *previous*: the URL for the previous page in the pagination.
 * *total_count*: the total number of records.

+.. _list-query-params-label:

+Listing query params
+~~~~~~~~~~~~~~~~~~~~

+The following query params can be passed through to any listing page to access
+a different page.

+* *limit*: the number of records to return.
+The default is 25, and the maximum
+  allowed value is 50.
+* *offset*: where in the result set the listing should start (so if your limit
+  is 25, to get the second page of result, you'd need to use offset=25).

 .. _objects-response-label: